-- rr) Threshold Basis Limit.
+- vv) Threshold Basis Limit.
 The aggregate limit on amounts of unadjusted eligible basis allowed by the Committee for purposes of calculating Tax Credit amounts.
 These limits are published by CTCAC on its website, by unit size and project location, and are based upon average development costs reported within CTCAC applications and certified development cost reports.
 CTCAC staff shall use new construction cost data from both 9 percent and 4 percent funded projects, and shall eliminate extreme outliers from the calculation of averages.
 Staff shall publicly disclose the standard deviation percentage used in establishing the limits, and shall provide a worksheet for applicant use.
-CTCAC staff shall establish the limits in a manner that seeks to avoid a precipitous reduction in the volume of 9 percent projects awarded credits from year to year. - ss) Tribe.
-A federally recognized Indian tribe located in California, or an entity established by the tribe to undertake Indian housing projects, including projects funded with federal Low Income Housing Tax Credits. - tt) Tribal Trust Land.
-Real property located within the State of California that meets both the following criteria: - (1) is trust land for which the United States holds title to the tract or interest in trust for the benefit of one or more tribes or individual Indians, or is restricted Indian land for which one or more tribes or individual Indians holds fee title to the tract or interest but can alienate or encumber it only with the approval of the United States. - (2) the land may be leased for housing development and residential purposes under Federal law. - uu) Waiting List.
-A list of Eligible Projects approved by CTCAC following the last application cycle of any calendar year, pursuant to Section 10325(h) below.
+CTCAC staff shall establish the limits in a manner that seeks to avoid a precipitous reduction in the volume of 9 percent projects awarded credits from year to year. - ww) Tribe.
+A federally recognized Indian tribe located in California, or an entity established by the tribe to undertake Indian housing projects, including projects funded with federal Low Income Housing Tax Credits. - xx) Tribal Trust Land.
+Real property located within the State of California that meets both the following criteria: - (1) is trust land for which the United States holds title to the tract or interest in trust for the benefit of one or more tribes or individual Indians, or is restricted Indian land for which one or more tribes or individual Indians holds fee title to the tract or interest but can alienate or encumber it only with the approval of the United States. - (2) the land may be leased for housing development and residential purposes under Federal law. - yy) Waiting List.
+A list of Eligible Projects approved by CTCAC following the last application cycle of any calendar year, pursuant to Section 10325(h) below. - zz) TCAC/HCD Opportunity Area Map.
+A map or series of maps approved annually by the Committee as the TCAC/HCD Opportunity Area Map.

+Note: Authority cited: Section 50199.17, Health and Safety Code.
 Reference: Sections 12206, 17058 and 23610.5, Revenue and Taxation Code; and Sections 50199.4-50199.22, Health and Safety Code.